The pager GP2009N receives and displays...

 The new TYT MD-2017 new version handheld is one of the first dual-band VHF and UHF, for analog FM and digital DMR mode, compatible Tier 1 & 2, TDMA (2 TimeSlot), Motorbro, Hytera.Waterproof (IP67

-The DVMEGA DVstick 30 dongle brings a new evolution in digital DMR and D-STAR access.
-With this dongle it is possible to be on DMR and D-STAR networks without radio and with a Windows PC equipped with
+The DVMEGA DVstick 30 dongle brings a new evolution in digital DMR, D-STAR and C4FM FUSION access.
+With this dongle it is possible to be on DMR, D-STAR and FUSION networks without radio and with a

 Programming cable for pager POCSAG GP2009N & Alphapoc 602R.
 Comes with: 1 USB cable, 1 adapter for pager, 1 power chargeur 220V EU.

 The Nano Hotspot is supplied assembled and tested before sending, it allows to have a digital access point MMDVM like: D-Star, DMR, C4FM, P25, NXDN & POCSAG for UHF 430-440Mhz amateur radio band.